How to read a camera histogram and why it’s not perfect

 If you find yourself lucky enough to be photographing a polar bear in the Arctic, you’ll know that there’s a whole lot of white and not a lot of other colors, except for the bear’s eyes and nose.

-However, your histogram doesn’t know what you’re photographing, only that there’s a whole stack of white and just a smidge of black.
+However, your camera’s histogram doesn’t know what you’re photographing.
+It only sees a whole stack of white and just a smidge of black.

 So, when you look at the camera histogram of your polar bear photo, you’ll see that the right side of the graph is full of information and the left is barren.